Key Takeaways

 The average property tax rate in California is 0.75%, according to Rocket Mortgage.
 This places California's average property tax rate as the 19th lowest in the U.S. It's important to point out that property taxes vary widely depending on the specific county of California and the value of the home, so this average rate may or may not be indicative of your situation.

-In the first quarter of 2024, 1 in every 1,276 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, California’s foreclosure rate is higher than most other states.
+In January of 2026, 1 in every 3,612 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, California's foreclosure rate is higher than most other states.

 Hottest Local Markets in California